Tloops/Java-Courseware/Quiz/Quiz 1.md

    }
    ```

-2. Which of the following is a **valid** name of a variable in Java?

-   A. new			B. 123_abc			C. Secret Base			D. $999
+2. What are the 8 primitive types in Java?
+Please write them down.

 3. What will be the value of **num** after executing the following statements?